 SAFS wants to know when students participate in learning outside of the classroom (including internships, research, community service, volunteering, study abroad, field work, etc.) Complete a brief survey by clicking here to tell us all about your independent study experience.

 SAFS majors may earn up to three credits of independent study towards their degree.
 To register for credits:

 Find a SAFS faculty sponsor who is willing to advise you for credit —this will usually be the faculty member who is coordinating your project.
 If the project has been developed with another scientist, ask him or her to recommend a SAFS faculty member who is familiar with the project or the scientist’s work.
 Otherwise, please contact the SAFS Undergraduate Adviser for assistance.

 Once you have a project and a faculty sponsor, submit the appropriate form (link) to the SAFS Undergraduate Adviser in FSH 116 by no later than the first day of the quarter in which credit is to be earned.

 FISH 498 Internship

 Internships typically provide practical experience either on-campus or off-campus.
-Students may participate in projects at regulatory agencies (city, county, state, federal), non-profit organizations, or industry.To register, submit FISH 498 Contract to FSH 116, with all relevant signatures
+Students may participate in projects at regulatory agencies (city, county, state, federal), non-profit organizations, or industry.To register, complete and submit a SAFS Independent Study Contract to FSH 116, with all relevant signatures